 Read children’s books.

 These books have shorter content, basic vocabulary, and simple sentences.
 Begin with the easiest reading material.
-If you’re an adult who wants to learn, don’t be prejudiced against children’s books as this is a great way to learn the basics.
+If you’re an adult who wants to learn, don’t be prejudiced against children’s books, as this is a great way to learn the basics of reading.

 Consider reading parallel texts.